hacks-guide/Guide_Wii/README.md

 # wii.hacks.guide

-The complete guide to modding your Nintendo Wii.
+The complete guide to modding your Wii, vWii, and Wii mini.

 https://wii.hacks.guide/